 This isn’t a separate type but the scalp is one of the most common places that people get it, with as many as half of instances happening on the scalp.
 This can include spreading to the forehead, back of the neck, and behind the ears as well.

 It often comes with symptoms such as dandruff-like flaking, itchy or dry scalp, and hair loss.

 Although there is currently no cure for it, there are multiple treatments available that can typically lead to a clearing of symptoms.
 Whatever the treatment, the goal is to stop skin cell overgrowth.
 Our Vitalogy Skincare Board-Certified Dermatologists may administer topical or oral medications and biologic agents to block the activation of skin cells.

-You can schedule an appointment with one of our Dermatologists in our nine Austin area locations to discuss your psoriasis and any treatment recommended: Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, Pflugerville, San Marcos, and Southwest Austin.
+You can schedule an appointment with one of our Dermatologists in our eight Austin area locations to discuss your psoriasis and any treatment recommended: Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, San Marcos, and Southwest Austin.